At the end of that year, the question is: Now what?

-Right now, you can do something as simple as compile a list of each and every thing you have to do.
+Right now, you can do something as simple as compiling a list of each and everything you have to do.
 What work is waiting to be completed?
 What have you been putting off?
 What errands need to be run?
 What needs to be fixed?

-Those questions apply equally to physical labour as they do to our relationships.
+Those questions apply equally to physical labor as they do to our relationships.

 Unfinished conversations with other people in our lives have the same effect as having a messy home and procrastinating on work.
 We avoid directly addressing unsaid thoughts and feelings with friends, family, and co-workers because we fear the discomfort of facing things head-on, and moving forward.